MinaProtocol/mina/README-sandbox.md

 $ export MINA_ROSETTA_MAX_DB_POOL_SIZE=128
 ```

-Assuming `mina` CLI is in you path, run the following command,
+Assuming `mina` CLI is in your path, run the following command,
 making sure that required environment variables are properly set
 (by Nix shell or otherwise):